ivandamg/ComparisonBacterialSystems/README.md

 Analysis made in R. shown in a R markdown tutorial.
 The analysis include:

+  - gene comparison of different gene clusters
+  - SNP analysis
-gene comparison of different gene clusters, SNP analysis and Synonimous and Non-synonimous modifications.
+  - Analysis of Synonimous and Non-synonimous modifications.